FAQs

 Q: How does homeschooling work with your program (Form 4140)?

-A: Families who choose to homeschool their child may participate in our Academic Enrichment & Homeschool Support program while maintaining their home education status.
+A: Families who choose to homeschool their child may participate in our Academic Enrichment program while maintaining their home education status.
 In Hawaiʻi, parents typically submit the required homeschooling notification (Form 4140) independently.
 Our program is designed to support homeschool learners by providing structured Montessori-based instruction in reading, writing, and math within a small group setting.

 Q: We are new to homeschooling and my child is struggling.
 Can your program replace homeschooling entirely?